 In addition to this, fabric softeners and the chemicals in dryer sheets can reduce to absorbency of the cloths by clogging the tiny pores in the material.

 Attachments and the vapor steam cleaner or steam mop itself can be periodically wiped down to remove any debris that may on the exterior or stuck in bristles.
 Check for signs of wear and replace attachments as needed.
+You'll find that the smaller bristle brushes (both nylon and brass), tend to wear the most from use.

 After using a steam mop, it is generally recommended that you drain the tank between uses.
 This is generally a simple process that takes little time since most units have smaller reservoirs and are lightweight.
+Some, like Reliable steam mops, have a water tank that can be removed and easily emptied.

+Removing hard water scale is often the most common and overlooking aspect of steam cleaner maintenance.
+Because it often involves a part of the steam cleaner you cannot see (the boiler), it is that much more important to remember.
 Minerals are found in nearly all kinds of water, but in a traditional boiler system steam cleaner, as the water is heated and converted to steam those minerals can be left behind and form a scale of mineral deposits in the boiler tank.

 Some steam cleaners come with descaling agents, and there are a variety of descalers out there for use in steam cleaners, humidifiers and other home appliances where water is vaporized.
 But whether you are using a descaler you purchased or making your own from simple baking soda and water, cleaning is the same.